robclu/tensor/README.md

 # Building

-To build the test suite which is provided with the library you will need two things installed: The Boost test libraries and the CUDA SDK (although this is nor currently necessary - see below)
+To build the test suite which is provided with the library you will need two things installed: The Boost test libraries and the CUDA SDK (although this is not necessary for CPU only builds - see [Compiling](#compiling) below).

+The dollowing compilers have been tested:

+* g++ version 4.9.1
+* clang++ version 3.6.1
+* nvcc

 ## Boost